programming-notes/sinatra-url-shortener-challenge/README.md

 # URL Shortener

-## Learning Competencies

-* Map the flow of data through a web application
-* Use redirect
-* Use Active Record callbacks

 ## Summary
 We're going to build a [Bitly][] clone.
 What does Bitly do?
 URLs can be really long, which makes them difficult to share.
 Bitly provides a service that creates shorter, friendlier URLs.
 When users visit a shortened Bitly URL, the Bitly server responds by telling the browser to redirect to the original, longer URL.